Tejaaswini/Homomorphic-Encryption/README.md

 ## **Contact**

-For any questions or feedback, please contact [tejnaren07@gmail.com].
+For any questions or feedback, please contact [tejaaswini.narendran@gwu.edu] or [akshay.nayak@gwu.edu].